GeoMigrata/dotMigrata/USAGE.md

 - If you need to persist custom properties, you should:
   1. Store your world state using standard .NET serialization (JSON, Binary, etc.)
   2. Or extend the snapshot XML schema with custom elements for your person type
-  3. Or use generators with PersonFactory to recreate custom persons from seed data
+  3. Or use generators with seeds to recreate custom persons deterministically

 ```csharp
 using dotMigrata.Snapshot.Serialization;